Zermatt is one of the world’s best known ski resorts and for good reason.

 8. Apres is done on & off the mountain

 The majority of Zermatt’s apres bars are at the bottom of the runs back to the village, or in town itself.
-Better to enjoy the last of your skiing, then undo the boots a little knowing you are finished for the day.
+Better to enjoy the last of your skiing, then undo the boots a little knowing you are out for the day.
 The views are still spectacular, and if you are lucky the sunset will be too.

 Don’t forget that the village is at an altitude of 1650m (5,413 ft) so be aware when enjoying the gluhwein that it will have a stronger affect than at home.